 - Most recommended tools and resources

 - Most recommended gambling operators

-Around 100 books and authors have been recommendations on the podcast.
-The full list is here but these are the top 10 most common and relevant recommendations.
+Over 150 books and authors have been recommended on the podcast.
+These are the most common and relevant recommendations.
 Less than half are specifically about gambling!

 Nassim Nicholas Taleb

 Taleb and 3 of his books:

 - The Black Swan: The Impact of the Highly Improbable